 Plants will benefit from healthy soils.
 LinGRO compost promotes increased root and leaf development and flower, fruit or vegetable production.

 When designing or installing a landscape plan, it is important to determine the health of the soil and identify the need for any soil amendments.
 Soil tests are a useful tool to understanding the best application rate and characteristics of the soil.
 The application rates outlined may need to be adjusted based on the characteristics of your soil.
 Lancaster County Extension will provide a soil testing kit and analysis for a small fee.
 This test will determine the levels of pH, lime, phosphorous, potassium and organic matter in your soil.
 Call the Lancaster County Extension office at 402-441-7180 for more information on soil tests.

 Blending topsoil/establishing new lawns

 When making blended topsoil, the recommended mixture is one part compost mixed with four parts soil.
-To establish a new lawn, apply one inch of LinGRO to the topsoil, and mix thoroughly within the subsoil.
-It is recommended that clay soils be rototilled prior to adding LinGRO.
+To establish a new lawn, apply one inch of LinGRO compost to the topsoil, and mix thoroughly within the subsoil.
+It is recommended that clay soils be rototilled prior to adding LinGRO compost.
 One cubic yard of compost will cover a 325 square foot area at a depth of one inch.

 For athletic fields and large open spaces, apply compost at a rate of 135 cubic yards per acre for a one-inch layer of compost.